 12 units of the following core courses is required:

 LIS 671: Digital Curation and Digital Preservation (3 Units)

 LIS 672: Introduction to Applied Technology (3 Units)

 LIS 673: Managing the Digital Information Environment (3 Units)

 3 units chosen from the list below:

-All coursework for DigIn is conducted online, with no residency requirement.
+All coursework for Digital Curation is conducted online, with no residency requirement.
 The certificate consists of 5 semester-long graduate-level courses to be taken within 4 years.
-You can begin the program in the fall or spring semesters each year.
+You can begin the program in the fall, spring or summer semesters each year.
 A total of 15 units is required for completion of the program (LIS 671, 672, 673, 676 and 1 elective).

 Courses do not have to be taken in numerical order, although the Capstone is normally taken last.

 Please refer to the Graduate Student Handbook for students who are pursuing this program of study.